 If that poses problems, take expert advice, maybe from the Free Legal Advice Centres.
 If you can’t afford a solicitor, apply for legal aid.
-(There were 15,256 applications for civil legal aid in 2017, a slight increase on the previous three years, but 78 per cent of applicants sought services concerning family problems.)
-In order to qualify financially for legal services from the Legal Aid Board, you must satisfy a means test (except, since 2018, in the case of domestic violence applications), your annual disposable income must be less than €18,000 and your disposable capital must be less than €100,000.
+(There were 15,745 applications for general civil legal aid in 2017, a slight increase on the previous three years, but 78 per cent of applicants sought services concerning family problems.)
+In order to qualify financially for legal services from the Legal Aid Board, you must satisfy a means test (except, since 2018, in the case of domestic violence applications), your annual disposable income must be less than €18,000 and your disposable capital less than €100,000.
 If you want to avoid the waiting lists in the legal aid centres (1,776 people were waiting to see a solicitor at the end of 2017), go private.
 Members of the public may not deal directly with barristers in contentious family law cases, but if you know of a good family law barrister, instruct your solicitor to brief him or her, or you can rely on your solicitor’s advice.
 Your solicitor is obliged to give you a written estimate of the fees up front; they’ll vary according to the complexity of the case.
-A straightforward, uncontested divorce should not cost more than €2,000.
+A straightforward, uncontested divorce should not cost more than about €2,000.

 Consider the options.
-The Divorce Act requires your solicitors to inform you both about the options of reconciliation, mediation and separation agreements.
+The Divorce Act requires your solicitor to inform you both about the options of reconciliation, mediation and separation agreements.
 Reconciliation has presumably already been tried and failed.
 Mediation, possibly through the Legal Aid Board’s Family Mediation Service, means sorting out all the contentious issues before (or instead of) going to court.
 A separation agreement is a legal document, agreed and signed by both of you.
 It can be made legally enforceable, but the judge is entitled to disregard it when granting a divorce.